 How does a solar cover go on or off?

 Manual roller or reel: This is the most popular method of removing and putting on the cover.
-The solar cover is attached to the roller so that when it is wound up the cover rolls up around it until it is off of the pool completely.
-Most rollers have wheels at one end so that you can wheel them out of the way when swimming if required.
+The solar cover is attached to the roller, so when it is wound up, the cover rolls up around it until it is off of the pool completely.
+Most rollers have wheels at one end, so you can wheel them out of the way when swimming if necessary.

-To put the cover on, most will have a rope attached to the free end which you can pull from the other end of the pool so that the cover unwinds as you pull.
-You can also just unwind the roller slowly and the cover will float on the top of the pool until it is fully unwound.
+To put the cover on, most will have a rope attached to the free end.
+You can pull from the other end of the pool so that the cover unwinds as you pull.
+You can also unwind the roller slowly; the cover will float on top of the pool until it is fully unwound.

 Electric roller: These are similar to the manual roller but are operated electronically at the press of a button.

-Manually: In theory, it would be possible to pull a solar cover on and off and fold or roll it up manually when not being used.
+Manually: Theoretically, it would be possible to pull a solar cover on and off and fold or roll it up manually when not used.
 But that would be very difficult and impractical, particularly if it is a big pool.
-Doing it this way you are much more likely to tear it or damage it in some way so it wouldn’t last very long.
+Doing it this way makes you much more likely to tear or damage it in some way, so it wouldn’t last very long.
 It would also be such a pain to put on and take off that you probably wouldn’t bother with it at all after a while.

-One of the best solar cover reels is the VINGLI Pool Cover Reel Set which comes with all fittings to attach to a solar blanket and is easy to assemble.
+One of the best solar cover reels is the VINGLI Pool Cover Reel Set, which comes with all the fittings that can be attached to a solar blanket and is easy to assemble.
 It fits all pool shapes/covers.

 Pool Care Handbook and Video Course